realitix/pyshaderc/README.md

 ## What is it ?

 This module allow you to compile glsl to Spir-V in Python.
-It leverage power of the great [shaderc](https://github.com/google/shaderc) library to compile glsl.
+It leverages power of the great [shaderc](https://github.com/google/shaderc) library to compile glsl.